firstneverrest/Svelte-Learning/README.md

 Svelte is a front-end compiler for creating reactive web apps & interfaces.
 It can be used for small parts of a site or entirely (SPA).

-## What is the different between Svelte and front-end framework like React?
+## What is the difference between Svelte and front-end framework like React?

 Svelte is not a framework, but a compiler.
 It compiles your code for production at build time into a single vanilla JS bundle.
 Moreover, no extra scripts or libraries are shipped to production, it causes results in a faster running website.